Inc44/dotfiles/COMMAND.md

 - `enable SERVICE`: Enable a service to start on boot
 - `restart SERVICE`: Restart a service (e.g., `mariadb`, `httpd`)
 - `start SERVICE`: Start a service

+`tail --bytes=n file`: Print the last n bytes of a file

 `tar caf path.tar.algorithm path`: Compress a file using a specified algorithm